National Heartworm Prevention Month

 Dog Having Seizure

-Fear Not!
-Seizures Can Be Scary But Knowledge Is Your Friend You find yourself in a sudden panic as your beloved pet has lost all control and is convulsing on the ground.
+You find yourself in a sudden panic as your beloved pet has lost all control and is convulsing on the ground.
 What a scary moment for any pet owner!
 Seizures seem to be much more common in dogs and cats than humans.
-Although this…
+Although this is a scary time, seizures are usually not life threatening in…

 Read More